Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

 AFDD represents the cumulative sum (of daily mean temperature) on the days with average air temperature below the freezing point ($0^{\circ}$C) in a winter season.
-AFDD is a popular proxy for the thickness of ice cover \citep{Beyene_2018,Qinghai2020}.
-For both Sils and Silvaplana, AFDD has strong positive correlations with ICD and CFD, strong negative correlation with the freeze-up events FUS and FUE, and moderate positive correlation with ice break-up events BUS and BUE, see Fig.~\ref{fig:correlation_bargraph}, again indicating that in colder winters (higher AFDD) the freeze-up occurs earlier and the break-up later, leading to longer freeze duration.
-The relatively weaker correlation for the break-up indicates that freeze-up play a larger role for that event.
-As an example, the correlation with FUS is shown Fig.~\ref{fig:correlation_MWT}, for further plots see \ref{App:correlation}.
+AFDD is a popular proxy for ice thickness \citep{Beyene_2018,Qinghai2020}.
+For both Sils and Silvaplana, AFDD has strong positive correlations with ICD and CFD, strong negative correlation with the freeze-up events, and a moderate positive correlation with ice break-up events, see Fig.~\ref{fig:correlation_bargraph}, again indicating that in colder winters (higher AFDD) the freeze-up occurs earlier and the break-up later, leading to longer freeze duration.
+The relatively weaker correlation for the break-up indicates that freeze-up played a larger role in that event.
+As an example, the relationship with FUS is shown Fig.~\ref{fig:correlation_MWT}.

-To study the effect of sunshine on LIP events, we correlate the total winter sunshine (hours) with the freeze length events ICD and CFD, total sunshine in the months September to December (S2D) with the freeze-up events FUS and FUE, and the total sunshine from January to May (J2M) with the break-up events BUS and BUE.
+To study the effect of sunshine on LIP events, we correlate the total winter sunshine (hours) with the freeze length events ICD and CFD, total sunshine in the months of September to December (S2D) with the freeze-up events, and the total sunshine from January to May (J2M) with the break-up events.
 Here, we assume that the sunshine in the months after freeze-up has no connection with freeze-up events.
 Similarly, we assume that the sunshine in the early winter months (September till December) does not affect the break-up events.
-We notice strong negative correlation of the total winter sunshine with ICD, CFD and break-up events.
+We notice a strong negative correlation of the total winter sunshine with ICD, CFD and break-up events.
 The more sunshine in the months near break-up, the earlier the ice/snow melts, which also reduces the total freeze duration.
-An example correlation with CFD is visualised in Fig.~\ref{fig:correlation_MWT}, further significant correlations are displayed in \ref{App:correlation}.
+An example relationship with CFD is visualised in Fig.~\ref{fig:correlation_MWT}.